rackerlabs/support-how-to/content/office-365/manage-multi-factor-authentication-for-users-in-office-365.md

 ### Additional information

-Microsoft&reg; also provides a guide for deploying multi-factor authentication for your Office 365 tenant, see [Planning a cloud-based Azure Multi-Factor Authentication deployment](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-mfa-getstarted).
+Microsoft&reg; also provides a guide for deploying multi-factor authentication for your Office 365 tenant.
+See [Planning a cloud-based Azure Multi-Factor Authentication deployment](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-mfa-getstarted).

-Administrators can configure organization-wide multi-factor authentication requirements by creating a Conditional Access policy in their Azure&reg; Active Directory from the [Azure Portal](https://portal.azure.com).
+Administrators can configure organization-wide multi-factor authentication requirements by creating a Conditional Access policy in their Azure&reg; Active Directory&reg; from the [Azure Portal](https://portal.azure.com).
 See [Conditional Access: Require MFA for all users](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa) for instructions.